By Ansley Dalbo

 Diabetes care & education specialist Melinda Maryniuk puts it this way – “A diet is something that you go on, you go off, it’s short term.
 When someone is living with obesity or excess weight, you want a way of eating that you can stick with, and follow, and enjoy for your whole life, not just for a short period of time.”

 The question to ask yourself is, what lifestyle changes can I make that I’ll be able to stick with over time?
 If you’d like ideas for small changes that can have big results over time, this article has great suggestions.

 The benefits of even small changes are huge – as obesity nurse Rosaline Jarry says, “I help [my patients] understand that just a small decrease in their weight, 5%, would allow us to take them off of nearly half of the medicines they are taking.”

 2. Reaching a healthier weight is not always a DIY project.

 For many people with obesity, making lifestyle changes (like changing one’s diet and getting more exercise) alone is not enough to reach a healthier weight.

-Patient advocate Ian Thomas learned this lesson the hard way, saying that he spent years believing that he should be able to lose weight and keep it off on his own– “I definitely had a bit of a macho kind of attitude towards my obesity.
+Patient advocate Ian Patton learned this lesson the hard way, saying that he spent years believing that he should be able to lose weight and keep it off on his own – “I definitely had a bit of a macho kind of attitude towards my obesity.
 It was something that I should be able to handle… I should be able to go to the gym and lift some heavy things and make this work.”

 After losing and re-gaining the same fifty pounds a couple of times, he says that “I got to that point in my life where I realized I wasn’t going to be able to be around for the people that I needed to be around for.
 And… I needed to do something different and doing something different was going and getting some help.”
 It was only by partnering with a healthcare team that he was finally able to see success.